vishalnagda1/kvs-scripts/README.md

                 ```shell
                 python tc-data.py https://no2udaipur.kvs.ac.in/ 3045701
                 ```
-        - `range` - It is optional, and is like how many next admission numbers you want to process like 10 or 20.
+        - `range` - It is optional, and is like how many next tc numbers you want to process like 10 or 20.
 The default value is 1. e.g.

             - Node JS
                 ```shell